rainbow-hue/test-repo/Readme.md

-The url for the flag is: https://pastebin.com/JrNeLMKk
+The url for the flag is: [Redacted]